85th Anti-Tank Regiment, Royal Artillery: Origin

 The 85th Anti-Tank Regiment, Royal Artillery was formed on 23 September 1941.
-The regiment comprised four anti-tank batteries: 45, 251, 270 and 281.
+The regiment comprised four anti-tank batteries, the 45th, 251st, 270th and the 281st.

-In September 1941, the 85th was camped at John Groom's Orphanage and Flower Girls’ Home at Clacton-on-Sea, Essex.
+In September 1941, the regiment was camped at John Groom's Orphanage and Flower Girls' Home at Clacton-on-Sea, Essex.

 Batteries

 45th Battery

-The 45th Battery were in Cattistock and were detached on 29 September 1941 from the 20th Anti-Tank Regiment and posted to the 85th AT Regiment at Clacton-on-Sea.
+The 45th Battery was in Cattistock and was detached on 29 September 1941 from the 20th Anti-Tank Regiment and posted to the 85th AT Regiment at Clacton-on-Sea.
 There were 126 men (Other Ranks) on the November 1941 embarkation roll.

 251st Battery

-The 251st Battery were detached from the 63rd (Oxfordshire Yeomanry) Anti-Tank Regiment, a territorial unit which had its HQ at Oxford.
-The 251st departed Portrush, Northern Ireland, on 27 September 1941 to join the 85th being formed at Butlins Camp, Clacton-on-Sea.
+The 251st Battery was detached from the 63rd (Oxfordshire Yeomanry) Anti-Tank Regiment, a territorial unit which had its HQ at Oxford.
+The 251st departed Portrush, Northern Ireland, on 27 September 1941 to join the 85th being formed at Butlin's Camp, Clacton-on-Sea.
 There were 126 men (Other Ranks) on the November 1941 embarkation roll.